ramAdam/Dreammake/README.md

-# PythonCITemplate
+# Dreammake
-Continuous testing template for python projects.
-See "run.txt" to see, how to run it
+A task manager that bring ideas to reality